zelaznik/es_notes/query_syntax.md

 ## Recreating an "OR" query.

 - In elasticsearch 5, they got rid of the "OR" query.
 They replaced it with the unintuitive "should".
+This query should get you three results back.
+"Becky Zimmerman", "Becky Young", and "Andrew Zimmerman"

   ```
   GET index-2/_search